thomasfitz24/P3-vehicle-build-tracker/README.md

 ### 6. Customer Portal (Long-Term Goal)

-- A read-only portal for customers to view progress updates
+- A read-only portal where customers could log in and view build progress
-- pip freeze > requirements.txt
+- Optional ability for customers to upload documents such as inspiration images
+- Integration with notifications (email or SMS)

+---

+## Deployment

+The project can be deployed using either **Heroku** or **Render**.
+The following steps outline deployment using **Render**, which is currently the recommended free option.

+### 1. Requirements

+Before deployment, ensure:

+- Your `requirements.txt` file is up to date:pip freeze > requirements.txt2.
+Push Code to GitHub Deployment is linked to the GitHub repository used for this project.
 - A `Procfile` is included with: web: gunicorn tracker.wsgi

 ### 2. Push Code to GitHub